Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Discussion and Future Work

 \section{Discussion and Future Work}

-This work investigates empirically how individuals incorporate external advice depending on whether the advice comes from an AI or from other humans.
-This is an important topic for the broader impact of AI and has been under-explored.
-We propose a two stage model for advice utilization to explain our empirical findings.
-In the first stage, a person decides whether to use the advice.
-In the second stage, they decide how to incorporate the advice.
-Our main finding is that there is a significant difference between whether AI and human advice is used, but not in how it is used.
-This finding holds over a variety of settings with 3 different data modalities and across participants from the US, UK and Asia.
+This work investigates how individuals incorporate external advice that comes from an AI algorithm.
+This is an important topic for the broader impact of AI and has been under-explored \cite{jussupow2020we,gaube2021ai}.
+We propose the \textit{activation-integration model} for advice utilization to explain our empirical findings and validate its utility across our diverse set of experimental settings.
+In the activation stage, a person decides whether to use the advice.
+In the integration stage, they decide how to incorporate the advice.
+We also find that the advice source affects whether the advice is acted on (activation), but now how it is integrated.
+This finding holds over a variety of settings with three different data modalities, across participants from the US, UK and Asia, and across perceived advice quality.

-The work in this paper is a first step toward better understanding how humans incorporate advice from AI.
-Several exciting research direction lie ahead.
-For example, our work focuses on common tasks---e.g. paintings, locations---that require no special expertise.
+These results provide a better understanding of how humans incorporate advice from AI.
+Several exciting research directions lie ahead.
+For example, our work primarily focuses on common tasks---e.g. paintings, locations---that require no special expertise.
 This is a good starting point given that there has not been similar experiments before.
-An interesting question is to what extent our two-stage model applies to settings where human experts incorporate external advise (e.g. a doctor is suggested a medical diagnoses by an AI or another doctor).
+An interesting question is to what extent our activation-integration model applies to settings where human experts incorporate external advise (e.g. a doctor is suggested a medical diagnoses by an AI or another doctor).
+Our initial results suggest the model holds; however, our data is limited and validating across other, similar tasks is important.
 Another important question we can ask is how these results generalize across different types of advice.
 Here we focus on the most direct type of external feedback (i.e. a prediction with confidence score), because this is the most common type of output in machine learning.
 It would be interesting to explore more complex advice; e.g. where the AI provides an explanation together with its prediction.